-In addition, your knees might cave in and feet may turn out, or you could have an asymmetrical shift in your weight compensating for inactive glutes
+In addition, your knees might cave in and your feet may turn out, or you could have an asymmetrical shift in your weight compensating for inactive glutes.

 Another symptom of glute amnesia is tight hip flexors.

-They’re the opposing muscle of your glutes, meaning that when they contract, the glute muscles release, and vice versa.
+They’re the opposing muscle of your glutes, meaning that when they contract, the glute muscles relax, and vice versa.